-Picking the best fitness mirror between Tempo and Mirror was difficult, but I ultimately went with Tempo because of the included equipment.
-This is basically a comprehensive home gym package in one purchase, as it includes a barbell, full set of weights, dumbbells, a workout mat, recovery roller and heart rate monitor.
+Picking the best fitness mirror between Tempo and Mirror was difficult, but we ultimately went with Tempo because of the included equipment and superior weightlifting tools.* This is basically a comprehensive home gym package in one purchase, as it includes a barbell, full set of weights, dumbbells, a workout mat, recovery roller and heart rate monitor.
 Tempo’s technology uses 3D sensors that build a model of your body so the AI can automatically generate feedback for you while you move.
 Their machine builds a personalized program for you and gives you rep and weight amounts that will challenge without overwhelming.
-They also offer cardio, HIIT and mobility classes to compliment your routine and help you make well-rounded progress in addition to the weight lifting.
+They also offer cardio, HIIT and mobility classes to compliment your routine and help you make well-rounded progress in addition to weight lifting.

-While technically this system isn’t a mirror, it’s even better due to the modeling the technology is able to do and feedback they’re able to give.
-This fitness mirror doesn’t lit flat against the wall as it includes space for storing weights, so just make sure you’ve got the space before clicking “Buy.”
+While technically this system isn’t a mirror, it’s even better thanks to the AI-driven modeling technology, which is able to provide feedback based on your movements.
+This ensures that you’re getting the most from every single exercise.
+This fitness mirror doesn’t lie flat against the wall as it includes space for storing weights, so just make sure you’ve got the space before clicking “Buy.”

 GREAT FOR: Aspiring weightlifters, apartments with a little extra workout space, nervous gym-goers.